 Further important muscles near the ventral neck muscles

-Regarding the anatomy of the human head-neck region, there are further major muscles located in the area of the ventral neck which, however, are assigned to other muscle groups.
+There are other major muscles located in the area of the ventral neck that, however, are assigned to other muscle groups.
 In pre-clinic (preliminary examination) the sternocleidomastoid muscle and the rectus capitis lateralis are listed as ventral neck muscles due to their localization, even if they are assigned to different subgroups.

 The rectus capitis lateralis belongs to the subgroup of secondary respectively immigrated ventrolateral muscles, while the sternocleidomastoid muscle is one of the head muscles’ subgroup with a base on the shoulder girdle respectively belongs to the cranial nerve-supplied muscles.